THE BOISE HIGHLANDERS (info current as of August 12).

 Pipers and drummers wear the Davidson tartan; dancers are encouraged to wear the tartan of their choice, giving an extra flare of color and variety to the band’s appearance.

-Boise parades are a favorite activity, usually the Fourth of July, Veterans Day, and the Holiday Parade.
+Boise parades are a favorite activity, usually the Fourth of July, and Veteran's Day Parade.
 The band is available for other parades, concerts, and events outside Boise.

 The band has also appeared in various venues outside of Idaho, including Chief Joseph Days in Oregon, Global Village in Ontario (Oregon), and a regular appearance at the Athena Caledonian Games (Oregon) every July.